Martin Lee Stephenson: 2008-present

 In 2012, Apollon collaborated on an album with Palestinian musician Dirar Kalash.
 In December 2012 the sound art work "clockwork mouse" and ambient works "Blue Star", "essense of time" and "Spiral and Rose" were recorded for the musique concrete net label IFAR, under Stephenson's own name.
 An Apollon collaboration with Shaun Robert "Still burning well" under the name of "Apollon Db pit 93" was also released by the label.
 Stephenson has recently announced a series of Apollon "dissonance works" with an album collaboration between 9Apollon3/Secret Chiefs "Archons for Lilith" and the Apollon album "Kybalion" for D.O.R./infinity, heavily featuring dissonant hermetic inspired drone works and "stream of consciousness" sound collages.

 In 2013, Stephenson announced that another Doppler 20:20 album Fragments for a Broken Culture is completed and will be released through DOR/Infinity.
 An album by Bobbi Style 'Eighties' featuring Stephenson on Bass guitar, was released late 2013.
 In 2014, more "Scarlet Temple" recordings were made for Spooncurve, and another album for 9Apollon3/Secret chiefs was recorded.
 The doppler 20:20 recording "PR99" was released in the summer of 2014 on the IFAR "Musique Concrète tape manipulations" compilation.
 In 2015, a biography was published, IBRAHIM KHIDER – Muslimgauze: Chasing The Shadow Of Bryn Jones – book + CD features an interview with Stephenson.In 2018, Stephenson had begun further work with THee Secret Chiefs/Apollon93.
 'Modulation is Key', a Doppler 20:20 album was released on DOR for 2020, along with Apollon93 albums "Ninth ArchGnosticTestamentScriptureThe Hermit' and 'Outside The circles of Time'.
 A digital Album by Apollon23 'Electric Swarm in Hell' was released in 2020 by Basementcorner/Bandcamp, and two other Apollon93/23 digital albums 'The Amon' and 'Through The Veil' were released by Gates of Hypnos/Bandcamp.
 In 2021, Stephenson partnered with Chris Abbot of the early techno label Infonet to form 'Infonet Electronic' an art based NFT music label focusing on early 1990s Experimental dance music.Stephenson re-mixed the Moondogg Generation x cover 'love like fire' in 2023.

+In 2026, Stephenson relaunched the dSCRIPT label, featuring acts Electronic Waste, So What next, The Attained.